-Depending on the material of the paver (concrete is safe)it can safely be used.
+Depending on the material of the paver (non-coloured concrete is safe)it can safely be used.
 Always spot test in an inconspicuous area first.
 Make sure the pavers are not coloured, stamped, sealed or coated.

 Can CLR be used to clean stains from rugs?

 CLR should not be used to clean rugs or carpeting.
-CLR can break down the fibers in rugs and carpeting and pull the color out.
+CLR can break down the fibres in rugs and carpeting and pull the colour out.